Mental Health Surges In Global Coverage

 Why has mental health coverage increased recently?

-Does increased media coverage improve mental health awareness?
+Does increased media coverage lead to better mental health policies?

 Source: gdelt